Tannoo/Neopixel-Infinity-LED-Clock/README.md

     RTC for accurate time-keeping ability.
     NTP sync'ed time for the RTC.
     Outside temperature via Weather update from openweathermap.org for the the background color.

-I am planning on installing an "atomic" mechanical clock in the center.
-I am still working on getting that coded to operate it in sync with the LEDs.
-That might just be another clock because I like this one.